 Allergies, Asthma & The ADA: Why It’s Critical To Protect Your School From Harmful Cleaning Chemicals

-Allergies, Asthma & The ADA: It’s Critical To Protect Schools From Cleaning Chemicals As an educational institution, we know your priority is the health and well-being of your students, faculty, and staff.
-While schools work hard to comply with American Disability Act (ADA) guidelines to ensure the safety and inclusivity of everyone they employ and care for, many people are not aware that allergies and asthma are included under the ADA.
+We know schools prioritize the health and well-being of students, faculty, and staff.
+While they work very hard to comply with American Disability Act (ADA) guidelines to ensure the safety and inclusivity of everyone they employ and care for, many people are not aware that allergies and asthma are included under the ADA.
 In both the ADA and Section 504, a person with a disability is someone who has a physical or mental impairment that seriously limits one or more major life activities or who is regarded as having such impairments.
 Allergies and asthma are typically considered disabilities under this definition, as they impact a person’s ability to breathe, eat, work, and go to school.
 This is worth special attention given about 40% of US children and 30% of US adults have asthma or allergies.
-One of the simplest and most effective ways schools can help protect their students and staff who suffer from allergies and asthma, and comply with ADA guidelines (among other leading experts), is to eliminate specific cleaning and disinfecting product ingredients.
-Specifically, the CDC recommends not using cleaning products with quaternary ammonium compounds (quats), bleach, or fragrances around this population.
-While schools work hard to comply with disinfecting and sanitizing guidelines, the very cleaning products and disinfectants they are using to keep their students and team members safe from sickness-causing germs can be dangerous triggers for allergies and asthma, and are also linked with COPD.
-Here’s how Force of Nature can help your school or daycare protect your students and staff and comply with important ADA guidelines.

 ADA, Asthma, and Allergies: What Your School Needs To Know